dcpetty/obsidian/TheHeartAndTheChip.md

 1. Assistive &mdash; 'The human collaborator should always have the final say when the heart and the chip are working together.'
 1. Causal &mdash; Most machine learning is, by its nature, correlative not causal &mdash; causal systems are those that can account for the connection between action and consequence and for internal and external interventions.
 1. Generalizable &mdash; Models that are capable of reasoning through the uncertainties that arise when they encounter situations that they have not been trained for.
-1. Explainable &mdash; Answering the question, 'why did a model made a decision?' is a goal of [*AI transparency*](https://www.zendesk.com/blog/ai-transparency/) &mdash; including explaining how a systems produces results.
+1. Explainable &mdash; Answering the question, 'why did a model made a decision?' is a goal of [*AI transparency*](https://www.zendesk.com/blog/ai-transparency/) &mdash; including explaining how systems produce results.
 1. Equitable &mdash; Models that avoid widespread algorithmic bias caused by poor representation in training datasets &mdash; the mission of the [Algorithmic Justice League](https://ajl.org/about).
 1. Economical &mdash; '&hellip;we absolutely must do everything we can to ensure that these tools aren't merely the playthings of the wealthy elite.'
 1. Certified &mdash; Models that are subjected to '&hellip;testing, evaluation, certification, and (perhaps) a regulatory body&hellip; that evaluates the safety and efficacy of intelligent machines and approves them for specific uses&hellip; [which] will shape our creativity, not stifle it.'